Coyote Songs

 Coyote Songs is a 2018 novel by Gabino Iglesias.
 It has variously been described as "barrio noir", horror, crime, and bizarro fiction.
 It tells the loosely related stories of several characters in the American Southwest.
-It was nominated for the 2018 Bram Stoker Award for Best Fiction Collection.
+It was a finalist for the 2018 Bram Stoker Award for Best Fiction Collection and the 2019 Locus Award for Best Horror Novel.

 Plot

 A ghost, or bruja, named La Inmaculada haunts the area outside Piedras Negras, Coahuila.
 She and her family died in an overheated car as coyotes attempted to smuggle them across the border.
 Her spirit seeks revenge for the death of her son.
 Her anger radiates outward, causing violence and destruction.

 The Mother, a pregnant woman in Nuevo Laredo, lives alone with her son.
 Each night, she gives birth to a monstrous creature, which then re-enters her womb.
 She suspects that the creature is killing local babies.
 She contemplates suicide as her body begins to deteriorate.
 One night, as the creature leaves her womb, she attacks and destroys it with a knife.
 She hugs her son as the sun rises.

 Pedrito and his father, Don Pedro, fish for alligator gar in the Rio Grande.
 Don Pedro is shot and killed.
 Pedrito visits Santos, a man who job is to destroy the bodies of cartel victims.
 As a test, Pedrito murders one of Santos's workers.
 Santos and Pedrito decide to kill a group of child traffickers.

 The Coyote helps migrant children cross the border to the United States.
 He beats the children to make it look like they are victims of gang violence, allowing them a better chance of success at getting asylum.
 He has a vision of the Virgin Mary killing child traffickers.
 The Coyote speaks with his priest, a reformed Neo-Nazi, regarding this vision.
 The priest advises the Coyote on where he can attack child traffickers.
 The Coyote attacks, inadvertently killing Pedrito and Santos in the process.

 In Houston, Texas, Jaime is released from prison.
 He beats up his mother's abusive boyfriend, grabs a gun, and flees.
 After a chase, he is shot and killed by police.

 Alma, a performance artist, works on a piece about her blood and her multiracial heritage.
 She begins seeing visions of death and violence.
 She makes a deal to perform at a local theater.
 At her performance, she bars the doors and slaughters several audience members with a machete before she is shot and killed.

 La Inmaculada regrets the destruction that has been caused by her anger.
 She leaves the world and joins her son and husband in the afterlife.